 Later, the French colonial masters exploited the Lebanese silk production.
 Today, the Chinese want to build a large container terminal in Tripoli to connect Lebanon to their ‘New Silk Road’.
 While the Levant used to be at the centre of widely ramified trade routes, Lebanon is now under great economic and political stress.
 The country is heavily in debt, and many local powers (especially Saudi Arabia and Iran) and the global adversaries USA and China are trying to secure their influence.

 Of course, we are not allowed to enter the container port.
 It is, as everywhere else in the world, a high-security zone, which is only accessible with special permission from the authorities.
 We watch the choreography of containers from the roof of a bar in Gemmayzeh.
 While one might easily guess that electrical appliances or spare parts from Germany are unloaded here, almost nobody knows that toxic waste from Germany is built into the concrete plateaus of the port:

 Toxic waste, the Italian mafia and the port as grave

 In the late 1980s, European and German industrial companies, especially in the chemical industry, were forced to implement new environmental regulations.
 No longer were they allowed to simply discharge toxic waste into major German rivers, such as the Rhine.
 The new recycling processes they had to implement were expensive and lengthy.
 For this reason, several German companies simply sold their toxic chemicals (old paints, old varnishes, chemical liquids, oils and batteries) to the Italian Mafia.

-At the end of the 1980s, the Italian mafia thus became a major player in the international illegal trade of waste.
+At the end of the 1980s, the Italian mafia thus began to play a major role within the international illegal trade of waste.
 Innumerable shiploads of toxic waste were transported to North Africa, the Middle East and Lebanon.
-The Christian militias, who at that time during the civil war were still controlling the port, accepted several shiploads of toxic waste.
-Evidently, the get paid for it.
+The Christian soldiers, who at that time during the civil war were still controlling the port, accepted several shiploads of toxic waste.
+In return, they got remunerated for discarding it.